openpolitics/manifesto/manifesto/society.md

 ---
 title: Society
-layout: policy
-published: true
 ---

 * table of contents
 {:toc}

-What policies should we propose to improve the fabric of society?

 ## Secularism

-With 50% of the British public having no religion, including 64% of 18-24 year olds[^1], Britain is no longer a Christian country and so its official status as such will be removed.
+With 50-62% of the British public having no religion[^2], including 64% of 18-24 year olds[^1], Britain is no longer a Christian country and so its official status as such will be removed.
 Britain will become a secular nation under a Secularism Act.

 Human rights are paramount, because we are all human but not all religious.
 No-one should be restricted from practising their religious beliefs unless those beliefs infringe on the human rights of others.
 Equally, the non-religious or those of other religions, should be free of interference from religions.
 So we will enshrine in law two principles;